 Frog medicine (called kambo), is a healing ritual from the Amazon that involves the poison from the giant Amazonian tree frog.
+The frog venom is rubbed into small burn marks in the skin.

-These adverse side-effects are actually the goal of the treatment.
 The session itself is quite unpleasant, leading to nausea, vomiting, sweating, and dizziness.
+These adverse side effects are actually the goal of the treatment.

 But these effects aren’t all negative — kambo is considered a powerful medicine.
 It’s used to treat conditions ranging from chronic pain, anxiety, inflammatory disorders, and more.